 AusCERT Services: AusCERT provides computer emergency response services to members and the wider computer network community.

-AusCERT Conferences: AusCERT Asia Pacific Information Technology Security Conferences are held yearly in Autumn.
+AusCERT Conferences: AusCERT Asia Pacific Information Technology Security Conferences are held yearly in May.
 The first and second AusCERT Conferences were nominated by the delegates: "Australia's premier IT Security event".

 AusCERT Vision and Mission Statement

 How to become an AusCERT Member